 Employees of the Bank participate in the defined contribution Thrift Plan for Employees of the Federal Reserve System (Thrift Plan).
 The Bank matches 100 percent of the first 6 percent of employee contributions from the date of hire and provides an automatic employer contribution of 1 percent of eligible pay.
-The Bank's Thrift Plan contributions totaled \$13 million and \$11 million for the years ended December 31, 2020 and 2019, respectively, and are reported as a component of "Operating expenses: Salaries and benefits" in the Statements of Operations.
+The Bank's Thrift Plan contributions totaled \$13 million for each of the years ended December 31, 2021 and 2020, respectively, and are reported as a component of "Operating expenses: Salaries and benefits" in the Statements of Operations.